ldrobnik/blyski/README.md

 # błyski

 [**błyski**](https://blyski.org) (Polish for *flashes*) is an online literary magazine featuring flash fiction in Polish translation.
-It will be a minimalistic affair --- each issue will consist of five pieces by one author and their bio.
+It is a minimalistic affair --- each issue consists of five pieces by one author and their bio.

 The website uses a **React-based frontend** and **Wordpress as a headless CMS**.